google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

   comprehensive; It's intended to give you a basic foundation on which to build service worker knowledge."
 authors:
-- josephMedley
+- josephmedley
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 4
 key-takeaways:
   tldr:
   - "dfdf "
   - "dfdf"
 notes:
   promises:
-    - "*Promises* Notice the use of .then() at the end of the register() function.
-This is an example of an ECMAScript 2015 construct called a [Promise](https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise).
+    - "<b>Promises</b>&mdash;Notice the use of .then() at the end of the register() function.
+This is an example of an ECMAScript 2015 construct called a <a href='https://developer.mozilla.org/en-US/docs/Mozilla/JavaScript_code_modules/Promise.jsm/Promise'>Promise</a>.
 Service workers make heavy use of Promises.
 If you've never used Promises before, you should familiarize yourself with them before trying to implement a service worker."
   https-only:
-    - "*HTTPS Only?*As we'll see later, service workers can do almost whatever they want to HTTP requests and responses.
+    - "<b>HTTPS Only</b>&mdash;As we'll see later, service workers can do almost whatever they want to HTTP requests and responses.
 Since this would make them targets for man-in-the-middle attacks, they must be served over HTTPS.This doesn't mean you need HTTPS for development and testing.
 Service workers served over localhost will also work."
   sws-dont-control:
-    - *Service Workers Don't Take Control*If you look around the web, you'll find that many of the pages discussing service workers refer to the service worker as 'taking control' of a page.
+    - "<b>Service Workers Don't Take Control</b>&mdash;If you look around the web, you'll find that many of the pages discussing service workers refer to the service worker as 'taking control' of a page.
 But as we saw earlier, a service workers can't do anything to its clients.
-That's why it may be better to think of the service worker as notifying the page that it's ready to proxy.
+That's why it may be more accurate to think of a service worker as ready to proxy."
 ---

 <p class="intro">